 The Bottom Line polyester thread is an outstanding example of a thread line that contains excellent examples of neutral colors.
 It is an extra fine thread and is suitable for quilting, applique, binding, bobbin thread and detail quilting.
 In many of these applications, a blending or neutral color is preferred so the thread can play a supporting role in the quilt instead of being the central focus.
 If top and bobbin tension aren't perfectly set and the bobbin thread pulls through becomes visible on the top, a neutral colored bobbin thread will blend and will not be seen.
 If the desired quilting effect is to have the fabric, quilt blocks, or pattern be the central focus of the greater quilt and the thread should blend into the background to allow the stitching to accent the fabric, a neutral color will do this very well.

 Bottom Line was designed with neutral colors in mind.
 For example, the red colors appears rather dark when looking at the spool or cone of thread by itself; however, when a single strand is laid on top of medium to dark red colored fabric, the thread almost disappears.
-One of our favorite neutral colors, Silver, looks almost semi-transparent and blends beautifully when it is stitched into almost any color of fabric.
+One of our favorite neutral colors, #623 Silver, looks almost semi-transparent and blends beautifully when it is stitched into almost any color of fabric.
+The image above shows how Silver seems to absorb the color it is placed against.
 Our medium green/brown color of Bottom Line, Taupe, blends well for for medium-toned fabrics.
 If you have a deeper or darker-colored fabric, choose a darker color of Bottom Line to have it blend.
 The same is true for lighter-colored fabrics.
 Each color of Bottom Line, whether spool or cone, will blend will within their respective color groups.

 We enlisted the help of famed quilter Libby Lehman as we created twenty five additional colors of Bottom Line several years ago.
 We have over fifty colors that are prime examples of neutral colors.
 As a smooth, 60 wt./2-ply polyester thread, Bottom Line sews like a dream.
 Perfect for the top thread, bobbin thread, or both.
 The next time you want a neutral color, try a blending color that matches the same color tones as your fabric.
 Venture out and try a colored neutral thread.